andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-one.md

 draft: true
 ---

-This is the first part of a three part series in which we will dive into modern application authentication solutions.
+This is the first part of a three part series in which we dive into modern application authentication solutions.

 [Part One: The Hard Way](https://www.andrew-best.com/posts/learn-auth-the-hard-way-part-one)